 Jukai is the ceremony in which Zen practitioners receive and take on the sixteen Bodhisattva precepts.
 Preparing for Jukai in Boundless Way Zen involves the study of these precepts and of the Jukai ceremony itself.
 Preparing for Jukai also involves sewing a rakusu, a version of the Buddha’s robes traditionally worn by those who have received the precepts.

-For those that are interested in formally taking the precepts, we offer two opportunities for participating in a public ceremony each year, during the spring at the Worcester Temple, and in the fall at the Greater Boston Zen Center.
+For those that are interested in formally taking the precepts, we offer two opportunities for participating in a public ceremony each year, in the spring and fall at Boundless Way Temple, and in the fall at the Greater Boston Zen Center.
+Please see the calendar for the Temple dates.
 Students are invited to take them with any one (or more than one!) of the teachers.

 The first step in taking the precepts is to discuss your intention to take the precepts with a Guiding Teacher or Dharma Holder.
-Once you have received permission to study and take the precepts, you may contact Todd Curtis at firstname.lastname@example.org for support in sewing a rakusu.
+Once you have received permission to study and take the precepts, you may contact Aaron Caruso, Erin Barbour, or Corwyn Miyagishima for support in sewing a rakusu.

 For those who decide to take the precepts with David, Melissa, and/or James, the requirements are: